JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 **The results are dramatic.** InfiniBand delivers **26–28× higher multi-node throughput** than Ethernet for the 7B dense model, **38–45× higher** for the 72B dense model, and **56–57× higher** for the Mixtral 8x7B MoE model.
 The MoE architecture — with its expert routing and 46.7B total parameters sharded across nodes — is the most communication-intensive of the three, making InfiniBand even more critical.

-> **Correction:** An earlier version of this post reported near-identical IB and Ethernet performance using `NCCL_IB_DISABLE=1`.
-That environment variable [does not work](#the-nccl_ib_disable-bug) with NCCL 2.23.4 on Azure ND-series VMs — the RDMA network plugin ignores it entirely.
-All previous "Ethernet" results were actually running on InfiniBand.
-This update uses `NCCL_NET=Socket` to force genuine TCP sockets, [verified via nccl-tests](#the-nccl_ib_disable-bug).

 ## Test Environment

 | Component | Detail |